edvb/dotfiles/README.md

 # ED's Dotfiles

-This is my dotfile place to store all of my config files like .vimrc, .bashrc, and .Vim folder.
-I am trying to add comments to the files to explain them just, it takes a while.
-They are also not done, and never will be, as I am adding new things to them every day.
+This is the place I use to store all my configuration files for programs such as Vim, Bash, and Tmux.
+These files are designed to be used on Linux and most likely won't work on other machines.
+I recommend you not to just copy whole files, but instead copy one line at a time that you understand and slowly build up a huge file.
+This way you have a setup that fits you best.

 ## Installation

-First you have download the files by using
+First you have to download the files by using:

 	git clone git://github.com/edvb54/dotfiles.git ~/dotfiles

-After files have been downloaded you need to link the files to where the system thinks they are suppose to be:
+After the files have been downloaded you need to link the files to where the system looks for them:

 	ln -s ~/dotfiles/vim ~/.vim
 	ln -s ~/dotfiles/vimrc ~/.vimrc
 	ln -s ~/dotfiles/bashrc ~/.bashrc
 	ln -s ~/dotfiles/tmux.conf ~/.tmux.conf

-Now we need to install the plug-ins which are found in vimrc.bundles.
+Now we need to install the plug-ins which are found in `vimrc.bundles`.
 To do this I use Vundle, so enter this into the command line:

 	git clone https://github.com/gmarik/Vundle.vim ~/dotfiles/vim/bundle/Vundle.vim

-After the repository has been cloned edit the vimrc.bundles file.
+After the repository has been cloned open the `vimrc.bundles` file.
 When inside enter this into Vim:

 	:VundleInstall